HanWenfang/syncless/branches/with_ptsevent/README.txt

     This would make your program run while there are tasklets on the runnables list, or some tasklets are blocked on Syncless I/O.

+    Unfortunately this doesn't work (your program will run forever) if it has done any DNS lookups (like with coio.gethostbyname), because evdns registers and keeps additional event handlers.

 Q2.
 What is the `.scheduled' value for tasklets blocked on Syncless I/O?

 A2.
 The value is False, since they are not on the runnables list, and they